ayushtues/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Deep Learning
+- Computer Vision
-- Finance, Management
+- NLP, MLOps
-- Robotics
+- Content Creation
+- Anything and everything :P

 # Education to show in About widget
 education: